 Structures, including buildings and sheds, will be operated and maintained to provide for the most efficient operation of the remedy, while minimizing energy, waste generation and water consumption.
+Currently, structures are not a component of the Site remedy.

 6.2.4 Frequency of System Checks, Sampling and Other Periodic Activities